InertiaSolutionsGroup/Injury-Report/docs/README.md

 1. **Teacher Form Submission**:
    - Teacher fills out injury report details
    - Form data is validated and a parent narrative is generated via the n8n workflow
+   - For sufficient entries, the AI provides improved versions of the text
+   - For insufficient entries, the AI provides guidance on what information is missing
    - Report is submitted to Supabase database

 2. **Front Desk Review**: